GEM3D/BFS3D/README.md

 │   │   signalProc.cpp:    Performs FFT transforms
-│   │   poissonCPU.cpp:    Inherits from class PencilDcmp and specialized for CPU │   │   poissonGPU.cpp:    Inherits from class PencilDcmp and specialized for GPU │   │   pencilDcmp.cpp:    Incorporates Decomposition strategy and communication patterns, contains flow solver class │   │   triDiag.cpp:       Class for tridiagonal solvers
+│   │   poissonCPU.cpp:    Inherits from class PencilDcmp and specialized for CPU │   │   poissonGPU.cpp:    Inherits from class PencilDcmp and specialized for GPU │   │   pencilDcmp.cpp:    Incorporates Decomposition strategy and communication patterns
+|   |   flowSolver.cpp:    Implements class for flow solver
+│   │   triDiag.cpp:       Class for tridiagonal solvers
 │   │   phdf5.cpp:         Class for handling IO with hdf5
 │   │